Metonymy – Synecdoche

 3.2 Genus for species and species for genus

 A synecdoche of a genus for a species uses the name of the genus to refer to one of its species; the name of the genus replaces that of the species: “the animal” for “the lion”.
-This use is most common in textual co-referring:
+This use is most common in textual co-reference:

 This is a lion, therefore it is an animal, and therefore, it is mortal.